 (6 km, 2 hrs.)
 Altitude change: 250 m.

 From Cirali there are two interesting shorter routes that cross areas of serpentine with interesting plants.
 The first is a very scenic section to a small beach and along the way we may see the localised endemic Fritillaria asumaniae amongst masses of honey-scented Euphorbia hieroscolymitana.
 Returning to Cirali our second route it goes first through lush gardens with citrus trees and orchards of apples, plums, pomegranate and peach before steeply ascending to the "Yanartaş", the burning stones.
 Here, according to Homer's legend, the chimera, a multi-headed fearsome creature, is said to have lived.
 Beside he trail is pretty Orchis anatolica and Anthemis rosea.
-After crossing a ridge the trail enters a heavily wooded valley and a creek, which leads to Ulupınar.
+After crossing a ridge the trail enters a heavily wooded valley and a creek, which leads to our destination; Ulupınar.
 From here we drive back to the hotel in Cirali.

-From Cirali drive to a restaurant in the small mountain village called Beycik and on the way we will stop to encounter Iris unguicularis ssp. carica, Ophrys ferum-equinum, Himantoglossum robertianum, Serapias bergonii and Asphodelus aestivus.
-To round off our beautiful hike, a local lady called Ms. Ayten, will prepare traditional "Gözleme", stuffed with cheese and herbs on an open fire.
-Ayten and her family still live a very rural life and are very happy to meet guests from around the world.
-After leisurely afternoon at Ayten, we drive back to the hotel in Cirali.

 From Cirali drive to a restaurant in the small mountain village called Beycik and on the way we will stop to encounter Iris unguicularis subsp. carica and Asphodelus aestivus.
-Hilal has been offering cooking classes to small groups for many years and we’ll begin in her restaurant in the morning.
+Hilal has been offering cooking classes to small groups for many years.
 We’ll begin with the preparation of a walnut dessert, and then go on to make starters like "Hibeş" - a spicy mixture with sesame paste, garlic, olive oil, lemon or vegetable stir-fry served with garlic yogurt over.
 The "Imam Bayildi" - The Imam Fainted is the most popular main dish in the cooking class.
 After about 2.5 hours of preparation and cooking our menu will be ready to eat – for lunch.
-Afterwards we will drive a very short distance to the much higher Beycik Yayla where we see fantastic plants such as Fritillaria carica, Ajuga bombycina and by late snow patches the snowdrop Galanthus elwesii and the dainty Crocus danfordiae.
+Afterwards we will drive a short distance to the much higher Beycik Yayla where we see fantastic plants such as Fritillaria carica, Ajuga bombycina and by late snow patches the snowdrop Galanthus elwesii and the dainty Crocus danfordiae.
 We return to Cirali for the night.